dansmithphysics/3yr_icecube_source_search/README.md

 ## Example Analysis in Jupyter Notebooks

-For ease of use and visualization, I've created the following Jupyter Notebooks that step you through pre-processing the data (`J01`), the all-sky source search (`J02`), and the source class search (`J03`).
+For ease of use and visualization, I've created the following Jupyter Notebooks that step you through the definition of the likelihood used to find sources (`J00`), pre-processing the data (`J01`), the all-sky source search (`J02`), and the source class search (`J03`).

+### J00_math.ipynb

+A brief overview of the math used to define likelihoods and perform the source class search.

 ### J01_preprocess_data.ipynb